ant358/python-package-template/README.md

 # python-package-template
 Directory structure and setup files for standard simple python package.
 As per https://packaging.python.org/tutorials/packaging-projects/
-Press Use template button to create a new repostory
+Press Use template button to create a new repository
 Clone to local system
 Edit requirements.txt to suit project
 ```